-The Bachelor of Science in Nursing (BSN) to RN degree completion program at our Independence, Missouri, campus can be finished in 18 months.
-Students in the program benefit from smaller class sizes, knowledgeable and caring instructors, valuable classroom, lab and simulation experiences, as well as a variety of specialized clinical rotations in the local Kansas City area.
+The traditional Bachelor of Science in Nursing (BSN) degree can be earned in 18 months following the completion of lower division coursework.
+This face-to-face program is offered at our Independence, Missouri campus.
+Students benefit from smaller class sizes, knowledgeable and caring instructors, valuable classroom, lab and simulation experiences, as well as a variety of specialized clinical rotations in the local Kansas City area.

-Graceland is one of the few colleges with nursing programs that offers a Bachelor of Arts in Health Care Management, RN to BSN, RN to MSN, and Doctor of Nursing Practice degrees online.
-With the demands of work and home in mind, we developed our online nursing classes to be flexible for working professionals.
+Graceland is one of the few colleges with online nursing programs that offer a Bachelor of Science in Nursing (BSN) degree, RN to BSN to MSN degree and Post-master's Doctor of Nursing Practice degree.
+With the demands of work and home in mind, we developed our online nursing degrees to be flexible for working professionals.
 Our online delivery methods make classes both comprehensive and convenient.
-All nursing programs include clinicals performed in your own community (anywhere in the United States), as well as one focus session (two to five days) at our Independence, Missouri, campus.
+The MSN & APN Certificate programs include practicums performed in your own community (anywhere in the United States), as well as one focus session (two to three days) at our Independence, Missouri, campus.

-This program's engaged faculty and fellow students form an innovative support structure, assisting you from the day you apply through graduation.
+This program facilitates RNs in earning their BSN.
+Faculty and fellow students form an innovative support structure, assisting you from the day you apply through graduation.

-We offer two MSN tracks: Family Nurse Practitioner and Nurse Educator.
-In addition to practicums, MSN students must complete at least two two-to-five-day focus sessions on the Independence, Missouri, campus.
+We offer two MSN degree tracks: Family Nurse Practitioner and Adult Gerontology Acute Care Nurse Practitioner.
+In addition to practicums, MSN students must complete one focus session (two to three days) on the Independence, Missouri, campus.

-Graceland offers either a Family Nurse Practitioner or Nurse Educator Post Master MSN Certificate Program, which expands the focus of nursing by using the Master of Science in Nursing degrees as the foundation.
-The theoretical base is accompanied by clinical or practical experience, which allows the master's prepared RN to apply theory and current research to specialized professional practice.
-Students admitted to the Post-MSN Certificate Program are not matriculated for a graduate degree.
+Graceland offers either a Family Nurse Practitioner or Nurse Educator Post Master's MSN Certificate Program, which expands the focus of nursing by using the Master of Science in Nursing degrees as the foundation.
+The theoretical base is accompanied by clinical or practical experience, which allows the master's-prepared RN to apply theory and current research to specialized professional practice.
+Students admitted to the Post-MSN Certificate Programs are not matriculated for a graduate degree.
 A certificate is awarded upon completion.

 Our Doctor of Nursing Practice (DNP) is an online nursing program designed to help nurses enhance their professional status and move ahead in the health care industry.
 The goal of the DNP program is to prepare you for advanced practice roles and as a clinical scholar.
 It focuses on the translation of theory, research, clinical practice, measurement of patient outcomes and transformation of health care systems to ensure quality and safety.

 Every state in the U.S. creates its own specific regulations about online enrollment of the students who live within the state.
 Some states require fees and/or application efforts that require a considerable investment of university resources.
-In an effort to maintain a reasonable tuition rate, Graceland’s nursing program does not currently accept students who live in Kentucky, New York, Maryland or North Carolina.
+In an effort to maintain a reasonable tuition rate, Graceland University’s nursing program does not accept students who live in Kentucky, Maryland, New York, North Carolina or Tennessee at this time.

-Graceland University is approved by the Washington State Nursing Care Quality Assurance Commission to provide practice experiences in Washington State for RN to BSN, MSN/FNP, MSN/Nursing Education, and DNP programs.
+Graceland University is approved by the Washington State Nursing Care Quality Assurance Commission to provide practice experiences in Washington State for RN - BSN, MSN, Post-Grad Certification, and DNP programs.

-The baccalaureate degree in nursing, master’s degree in nursing, and doctor of nursing practice at Graceland University School of Nursing are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
-One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The baccalaureate degree in nursing, master’s degree in nursing, and Doctor of Nursing Practice at Graceland University is accredited by the Commission on Collegiate Nursing Education.
+655 K Street, NW, Suite 750, Washington, DC 20001, (202)887.6791.